luisariasspire/channel-config/README.md

 Adding channels from a template to a ground station is simple:

 ```
-poetry run ./channel_tool.py staging add tosgs CONTACT_RXO_SBAND_FREQ_2200_MHZ --legal=True --enabled=True
+poetry run ./channel_tool.py add staging tosgs CONTACT_RXO_SBAND_FREQ_2200_MHZ --legal=True --enabled=True
 ```

 We can do the same for satellites, and even update several at once:

 ```
-poetry run ./channel_tool.py staging add FM998,FM999 CONTACT_BIDIR --legal=True
+poetry run ./channel_tool.py add staging FM998,FM999 CONTACT_BIDIR --legal=True
 ```

 Note the structure of the command.
 First we have `poetry run channel_tool`, which calls the tooling within the correct virtual environment so that all of the needed modules are available.
-Next comes an environment, `staging`, and a subcommand, in this case `add`.
+Next comes the argument `add` from `{add,a,edit,e,audit,normalize,validate}` and the environment, in this case `staging`.
 After that, we have a comma-separated list of assets (ground stations or satellites), a comma-separated list of channel names (i.e. contact types), and finally flags that set overrides on the template fields.
 In the examples above we populated channel definitions for FM998 & FM999 from a template specifying the default values that `CONTACT_BIDIR` should have, and overrode the `legal` field, which is normally `False`, with the `True` value.
 (We did something similar for TOSGS, and we also set the `enabled` field to `True`.)

 _All of the commands in `channel_tool` follow this pattern.
 Use `poetry run ./channel_tool.py --help` to get more detailed information on the various subcommands._